kenstercc/Bilmatic/README.md

 To provide the required flexibility, a dynamic calculator will be build based on user defined formula and exception pricing will be determined by a set of Boolean logic.

-Architecturally, the apps will be built using Java Script for the frontend, backend will be developed under Go and database will be supported by Mongo DB.
+Architecturally, the apps will be built using Java Script for the frontend, backend will be developed using Node JS and database will be supported by MYSQL.

-Features
+*Features*
 Customer Management: Create, update, and delete customer records.
 Invoice Generation: Generate invoices with custom items, taxes, and discounts.
 Payment Tracking: Track payment status and amounts received.